JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Run %instance% locally
 {id="ide-plugin-run-qodana"}

-You can run %instance% locally and then forward inspection reports to [Qodana Cloud](https://qodana.cloud) for storage and analysis purposes.
+You can run %instance% locally and then forward analysis reports to [%cloud%](https://qodana.cloud) for storage and analysis purposes.

 <procedure>
 <step>